 Unfortunately, I didn’t do any serving after mass, unless you count dinner, and I gossiped about a neighbor, bad gossip.
 Now it’s Monday.
 How am I going to serve the Lord?
 It sounded so easy yesterday.
 My cousin Susan, who is a life coach, would suggest making a plan.
 If only for this week, I can certainly make a plan for serving the Lord.

 Then I remembered that we’re supposed to make serving the Lord a way of life.
 This is bigger than kindness, right up there with unconditional love.
 That priest certainly was asking a lot of us.
-So, here’s the plan for today.
+Here’s the plan for today.
 It’s listening hard to people and not giving advice.
 I just love to give advice, and I find that really listening to people can be excruciating at times.
+I always want to jump in with an answer, one of my brilliant solutions.
 Today I am going to try to listen with both ears and an open heart.